Cost, camping, parking and accessibility…

 Power at Campsites:

 Please be aware that we have limited access to power in the camping areas.
-There is provision for a small amount of power for a maximum of ONE hookup per group.
+There is provision for a small amount of power for a maximum of ONE hookup per group, and only if you are brining a caravan/camper.
 You will need to let us know on the Group Booking Form that you would like access to power.
 We will then be in touch with arrangements for this.

 Tents and Food: